-North of the city of Madrid, beyond the influence of the capital's industrial hinterland but less than 90 miles of distance, a large area colloquially known as "The empty Spain" spreads over the provinces of Madrid, Burgos, Soria, Ávila and Guadalajara in which no town or village exceeds a population of 500.
-There, groups of three students will choose clusters of three-nuclei-triangle urban nuclei as the targets to collect data, mapping and design a strategic joint plan through which to optimize resources and offer progress opportunities for local population.
-By the midterm, a geographical re-description of the site, a social-economic programme (production and consumption), a form of organization, an image and a time projection (obsolescence and flexibility) and the first architectural schemes of the architectural developments of the plan should be outlined by each group.
-After the spring break, each group -all together or split- will culminate their work with the design of the main buildings under the guidelines of the plan.
+Sixty miles away from the centre of Madrid -metropolitan area of 6,8M inhabitants- the vast territory around the big water reservoirs of Entrepeñas y Buendía accumulates obsolete sailing clubs, decadent second house developments, inefficient power plants, abandoned nuclear complexes, unoccupied villages and ruins of historical convents, hospitals, leper colonies, and XIX century spas.
+Groups of three students will work in the re-occupation of the area collecting and mapping data and designing a strategic joint plan through which to optimize resources and offer progress opportunities for local population and immigrants/ outsiders.
+For the midterm, a geographical re-description of the site, a social-economic programme (production and consumption), a form of organization, an image and a time projection (obsolescence and flexibility) and the first architectural schemes of the architectural developments of the plan should be outlined by each group.
+After the spring break, each group -all together or split-will culminate their work with the design of the main buildings under the guidelines of the plan.